Aryamantiwari17/Randomly_Discussion-/Read.md

 The people buying cheap tokens think they're getting a deal.
 They are.
 They're just not the only ones profiting from their queries.

----

-*The author covers AI infrastructure, model economics, and the technical underpinnings of the AI industry.*